UTC gets Chinese nod for Rockwell Collins purchase, deal set to close

-(Reuters) - United Technologies Corp (UTX.N) on Friday received Chinese regulatory approval for its $30 billion purchase of aircraft parts maker Rockwell Collins Inc (COL.N), clearing the final hurdle to complete the largest aerospace deal in history.
+(Reuters) - United Technologies Corp on Friday received Chinese regulatory approval for its $30 billion purchase of aircraft parts maker Rockwell Collins Inc, clearing the final hurdle to complete the largest aerospace deal in history.

 The conditional approval for the deal between the two American industrial heavyweights comes during a period of escalating trade tensions between China and the United States.